This post may contain affiliate links. Read my full disclosure.

 I’ve heard so many people saying that blogging is easy.
 On the other hand, we often see bloggers lamenting about how hard blogging is.
 Who is right and who is wrong?

 As a newly-converted full-time blogger, I’ll share with you about what goes behind the scenes in running a growing blog.
 You can make your own assessment and let me know if you think blogging is easy and whether the $30 freebies is worth the effort.

 Second Attempt as a Full-Time Blogger

-I run a Beauty & Travel blog at myBeautyCravings.com that publishes one to two blog posts weekly.
+I run a Beauty & Travel blog at myBeautyCravings.com that publishes two blog posts weekly.
 This blog was launched in 2014 on full-time resources, as I’d then wanted to make a living out of blogging.

 But It’s almost impossible to Blog for A Living As a Newbie